 If that is more than you are willing to pay, you can purchase one second-hand (preowned).
 Just be mindful that Oura estimates the life of its battery to last about 2-years, and the original owner’s warranty does not transfer.

-A note on that, however: I’ve used an Oura ring, as has my wife, and we’ve both loved the experience.
+However, I’ve used an Oura ring, as has my wife, and we’ve both loved the experience.

 The Apple Watch sends me notifications, but it turns out it’s better for me, mentally and when I work out, not to be bothered by notifications.